thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 ```

 {{< q-class "box tip" >}}
 - By default, Quire will sort bibliographic entries alphabetically by the text of the `full` reference.
-However, in the event that you want to override alphabetical sorting add a `sort_as` attribute to the YAML entry to change the ordering.
+In the event that you want to override alphabetical sorting, you can add a `sort_as` attribute to the YAML entry to change the ordering.
 {{< /q-class >}}

-These references can then be called individually from within text using the `{% cite %}` shortcode, or in their entirety as a generated bibliography using the `{% bibliography %}` shortcode.
-Both are detailed below.
+These references can then be called individually from within text using the `{% cite %}` shortcode or they can appear in their entirety as a page of your publication by adding a `bibliography.md` file to your project.
+Both options are detailed below.

 ## Add In-text Citations

-The `{% cite %}` shortcode adds a linked Author Date citation with a hover over pop-up with the full reference to your text.
-It also adds the citation to a page-level bibliography as explained [in the Display a Bibliography section](#display-a-bibliography).
+The `{% cite %}` shortcode adds a linked Author Date citation to your text.
+If you click the linked citation, a pop-up with the full reference will appear.
+The shortcode will also add a page-level bibliography as explained in the [Display a Bibliography](#display-a-bibliography) section below.
 The `{% cite %}` shortcode can be used anywhere in your Markdown text, including the footnotes.

 {{< q-figure id="modern-citation-hover" >}}

 {{< q-figure id="modern-bibliography-page" >}}

-This citation can include three values: `{% cite 'author date' 'page #' 'display text' %}`.
+The in-text citation can include three values: `{% cite 'author date' 'page #' 'display text' %}`.
+They must appear in this specific order to work.

 ### Author Date

 The first positional parameter of the `{% cite %}` shortcode is a short form citation that should match the `id` value in the `references.yaml`.
-The following sample would output the link as: <u>Faure 1909</u>.
+The following example would output the link as: <u>Faure 1909</u>.

 ```md
 {% cite 'Faure 1909' %}